-- 1. The host issues a Firmware Image Download command to download the firmware image to the controller.
-There may be multiple portions of the firmware image to download, thus the offset for each portion of the firmware image being downloaded is specified in the Firmware Image Download command. - 2.
+- The host issues a Firmware Image Download command to download the firmware image to the controller.
+There may be multiple portions of the firmware image to download, thus the offset for each portion of the firmware image being downloaded is specified in the Firmware Image Download command.
+The data provided in the Firmware Image Download command should conform to the Firmware Update Granularity indicated in the Identify Controller data structure or the firmware update may fail. - 2.
 The host submits a Firmware Commit command with a Commit Action of 011b which specifies that the image should be activated immediately without reset.
-If the controller starts to activate the firmware and Firmware Activation Notices are enabled (refer to Figure 122), the controller sends a Firmware Activation Starting asynchronous event to the host. - a.
+The downloaded image should replace the image in the firmware slot.
+If no image was downloaded since the last reset or Firmware Commit command, (i.e., the first step was skipped), then the controller shall verify and activate the image in the specified slot.
+If the controller starts to activate the firmware, any controllers affected by the new firmware send a Firmware Activation Starting asynchronous event to the host if Firmware Activation Notices are enabled (refer to Figure 148). - a.
 The Firmware Commit command may also be used to activate a firmware image associated with a previously committed firmware slot. - 3.
 The controller completes the Firmware Commit command.
 The following actions are taken in certain error scenarios: - a.
 If the firmware image is invalid, then the controller reports the appropriate error (e.g., Invalid Firmware Image). - b.
-If the firmware activation was not successful because a reset is required to activate this firmware, then the controller reports an error of Firmware Activation Requires Reset and the image is applied at the next reset. - c.
+If the firmware activation was not successful because a reset is required to activate this firmware, then the controller reports an error of Firmware Activation Requires Reset and the image is applied at the next reset.

+c.
 If the firmware activation was not successful because the firmware activation time would exceed the MTFA value reported in the Identify Controller data structure, then the controller reports an error of Firmware Activation Requires Maximum Time Violation.
 In this case, to activate the firmware, the Firmware Commit command needs to be re-issued and the image activated using a reset.